marcinwiacek/pl1/readme.md

 Maybe.
 From the other hand, mainstream hardware will never be the best in everything...and special projects have always place and/or niche.

+Plese look on such companies like Apple - in majority they're taking existing solutions and merging in new, unexpected way.
+Why I shouldn't use the same patern like best?

 Additionally: every man should have son, plant tree and build house.